dive-into-machine-learning/python-tips/README.md

 Are you intermediate or advanced?
 If you're not sure, one way to check:

   * Ask yourself [Python Interview Questions](https://www.reddit.com/r/Python/comments/1knw7z/python_interview_questions) and see if you know them.
 If you don't, try and learn more
+  * Read some of ["Good to Great Python Reads"](http://jessenoller.com/good-to-great-python-reads/), a nice index of great Python reading (good to Ctrl+F for topics)

 ### Style guides